 There’s a lot of research that shows that exercise boosts your mood and helps relieve symptoms of depression.
 Physical activity helps your body produce mood-enhancing chemicals.
 Exercise can also help you feel better about yourself.

 There’s a couple of reasons to avoid alcohol if you have depression.
 For starters, alcohol itself is a depressant.
 So, while you might want to drink to feel better, it could make you feel worse.
-People who are depressed also tend to be more likely to have problems with drinking than those who are not.
+People who are depressed may be more likely to develop a substance use disorder.

 Make sure you get enough sleep, too.
 While you sleep, your brain stocks up on the chemicals it needs to help balance your mood.
 Too little sleep leaves you low on these important substances.
 Studies show that people who don’t get enough sleep are at higher risk for depression.